kkibria/scandroid/README.md

 ## User's Manual
 The manual for [version 1.1](doc/reference/Scandroid_Manual_1-1.pdf) (pdf) from 2015 is copied from Hartman's page to the ``doc/reference`` folder.
 I have ported the manual to markdown format, so that it will be covered under GPL3 and can be maintained moving forward for future versions.
 The ported [manual](doc/manual.md) (markdown) is located in the ``doc`` folder.

-## Metrical Foot
+## What is Metrical Foot?
-It is an unit consists of a pattern of stressed and unstress syllables.
+It is an unit consists of a pattern of stressed and unstressed syllables.

 *Iambic*: Pronounced duh-DUH.
 Consists of two syllables- an unstressed syllable followed by a stressed syllable.
 An iamb can be made up of one word with two syllables or two different words.